 Filing a homeowners insurance claim after a fire requires a few pieces of information:

 - The date and time of the event

 - Records of the damage — could be photos, videos or both

 - The insurance information of anyone else involved

-You might be wondering what happens next after you file a home insurance claim.
+You might be wondering what happens next after you file a home insurance claim for fire damage.
 Once your claim is filed, your insurance company will review it as quickly as possible and get a claims adjuster sent out to meet you.
-When the adjuster arrives, they’ll assess the damage to your home.
+When the adjuster arrives, they’ll assess the fire damage to your home.
 With their assessment, the claims adjuster can then process your settlement.

 Related Topics: Home Insurance